Googolaire/TheTechSociety/README.md

 If you want to make a long-lasting impact on the Internet. it only takes a commit ment to our Tech Society

 Currently, Every commit you make to our society is worth 0.0000018 BTC each transaction hash will be shared on the roster with your name.
-Only 0.018 BTC is in the community bank given by the founder.
+Only 0.018 BTC is in the community bank given by our sponsor https://devs4rent.com

 List of things you can commit to start earning btc small chuncks of BTC